0xMartin/CNN-Fingerprint-Matching/README.md

 ## 🚀 Project Structure

-The project is structured into multiple scripts and folders, handling various stages of the machine learning pipeline, including data loading, preprocessing, model training, and evaluation.
+The project is structured into one Jupyter Notebook script and folders with images of fingerprints.
+Main script handling various stages of the machine learning pipeline, including data loading, preprocessing, model training, and evaluation.

 ### 📂 Code